Transportation in Canada: Roads

 There is a total of 1042300 km of roads in Canada, of which 415600 km are paved, including 17000 km of expressways (the third-longest collection in the world, behind the Interstate Highway System of the United States and China's National Trunk Highway System).
 As of 2008, 626700 km were unpaved.
+There are no regulations at a federal level that regulate Canada's road infrastructure, highway system, or traffic safety laws; it is left to the individual provinces and territories to regulate these elements.
+Regulations on a provincial level include Ontario's Highway Traffic Act, Alberta's Traffic Safety Act, and British Columbia's Motor Vehicle Act, for example.
+The only regulation at a federal level that relates to motor vehicles is the Motor Vehicle Safety Act, which deals with the manufacturing and importing of motor vehicles and motor vehicle equipment within the country.

 In 2009, there were 20,706,616 road vehicles registered in Canada, of which 96% were vehicles under 4.5 t, 2.4% were vehicles between 4.5 and 15 t and 1.6% were 15 t or greater.
 These vehicles travelled a total of 333.29 billion kilometres, of which 303.6 billion was for vehicles under 4.5 tonnes, 8.3 billion was for vehicles between 4.5 and 15 tonnes and 21.4 billion was for vehicles over 15 tonnes.
 For the 4.5- to 15-tonne trucks, 88.9% of vehicle-kilometres were intra-province trips, 4.9% were inter-province, 2.8% were between Canada and the US and 3.4% made outside of Canada.
 For the trucks over 15 tonnes, 59.1% of vehicle-kilometres were intra-province trips, 20% inter-province trips, 13.8% Canada-US trips and 7.1% trips made outside of Canada.